 The original house which John and Elaine live in on site is a Cumbrian Yeoman’s farm house dating from around 1680.
 The property was renovated to restore the “sneck“ leading into the house from the front door and the inset inglenook fireplace with its in the wall salt or bible cupboard, where things could be kept dry.

 Following renovation of the house work began on renovating the outbuildings.
 A lean- to modern milking byre became the workshop for John’s exhibition and theatre set and prop making business, ”Upfront Exhibitions” The U in Upfront is designed to encapsulate a U and a J, John’s initials J P.

 The name upfront was carried forward when the 17th century barn was converted to a gallery and coffee shop.
 The work of design, construction and renovation was carried out by Upfront Exhibitions.

 A touring caravan site was opened on a small adjacent field.
-This is now the site for two “Eco” lodges and two static caravans.
+This is now the site for our “Eco” lodges.
 An adjoining barn has been converted into a holiday cottage.

 An 80 seat puppet theatre was then opened in a gallery space which had been converted from the old workshop space that was no longer needed by Upfront Exhibitions.

 This building has recently been replaced by a 140 seat Puppet Theatre which also can operate as a normal theatre or music venue.